-Paris slams on the brakes and sets 30km/h speed limit to cut emissions
+Paris slams on the brakes and sets 30km/h speed limit to reduce pollution

-Paris (CNN)Authorities in the French capital of Paris are forcing drivers to slow down, setting a speed limit on almost all the city's roads, in a bid to reduce pollution and greenhouse gas emissions.
+Paris (CNN)Authorities in the French capital of Paris are forcing drivers to slow down, setting a speed limit on almost all the city's roads, in a bid to reduce pollution and improve road safety.

 But will it work?
-There are questions over whether the rule -- which limits drivers to 30 kilometers per hour (19 miles per hour) -- will actually reduce emissions.
-Some critics say it will worsen the city's rush-hour traffic jams and could even increase pollution.
+There are questions over whether the rule -- which limits drivers to 30 kilometers per hour (19 miles per hour) -- will actually reduce pollution.
+Some critics say it will worsen the city's rush-hour traffic jams and could even increase greenhouse gas emissions.

 That will depend partly on whether drivers get so fed up with the speed limit that they choose to commute in other ways.